 Pupil attainment is measured in the Early Years Foundation Stage using the Development Matters document which sites the expectation at each development (age) stage.
 The evidence we gather for assessment is tracked on Tapestry which can also be viewed and commented on by parents.

-Children in KS1 and KS2 are assessed using teacher judgement according to Periodic Assessment Tools based on the National Curriculum and age expectation.
+Pupils in KS1 and KS2 are assessed using teacher judgement according to Periodic Assessment Tools based on the National Curriculum and age expectation.

-At the end of KS1 and KS2 children take SATs tests, of which the results are reported nationally as well as to parents.
+At the end of KS1 and KS2 pupils take SATs tests, of which the results are reported nationally as well as to parents.
 Information relating to these tests can be found in the link and videos below.